Stephen Adams : Represented Artist

 Adams's vocal concert works have been frequently presented on radio and performed in tours and international festivals in Australia, Asia, Europe and North America.
 His best-known choral work, Sydney Dreaming, was the title track of ABC Classics' 1996 Contemporary Singers CD.
 His major work - memory pieces, composed for Sydney Chamber Choir using a text by performance poet Ania Walwicz, was released by Tall Poppies on the Chamber Choir CD Landscape's Creatures (2001).

 Other works range through incidental music, songs, chamber music, collaborative 'improvisations', digital works and electronica, and a 70-minute a cappella 'opera' Sydney Dreaming Theatre.
-The multi-speaker, digital/vocal 'score' for The Audience and Other Psychopaths (2001-2004), was created in a theatrical collaboration with Nigel Kellaway's THE OPERA PROJECT, soprano Karen Cummings and writer Amanda Stewart.
-Recent projects include a series of short digital works for Radio National's The Night Air and new concert works for Sydney Chamber Choir and The Song Company.
+The multi-speaker, digital/vocal 'score' for The Audience and Other Psychopaths (2001-2004), was created in a theatrical collaboration with Nigel Kellaway's THE OPERA PROJECT and writer Amanda Stewart.

 Adams says: "Music is the space where contradictions resolve or are suspended in magical irresolution, where the shaping of time and sounding of voices strengthen our grip on experience, our sense of being in the world and of life's beautiful strangeness".